-- First line of defence: The first line of defence is the responsibility of the senior management team within their own business areas.
-They are responsible for the identification, measurement and management of risks within the Society's risk appetite, ensuring appropriate controls are in place and operating effectively.
-Management information relating to operational risks and strategic risks are discussed at EXCO and reported to Risk & Compliance Committee (RCC) and the Assets and Liabilities Committee (ALCO). - Second line of defence: The risk and compliance functions provide risk management expertise, challenge, coaching and advice to the Board, management and staff.
+- First line of defence: Line management and risk owners within each business area are responsible for the identification, measurement and management of the risks within the Society's risk appetite, ensuring appropriate controls are in place and operating effectively.
+ALCO and EXCO oversee risk management at this level.
+Management Information relating to credit, liquidity, market, interest rate and certain business risks is reported to ALCO.
+Management Information relating to operational risk is discussed at EXCO and reported to the RCC. - Second line of defence: The Risk and Compliance functions provide risk management expertise, challenge, coaching and advice to the Board, management, and staff.
 Independent views are reported to the AC and the RCC utilising management information, external intelligence and if necessary, assurance in accordance with the Risk Management Framework and a Compliance Plan both approved by the RCC.

-Within a small organisation with limited resources, it is beyond the scope of the internal risk and compliance functions to provide second line assurance toward all areas requiring compliance oversight within the business.
-The Society has implemented a number of first line checks, including four eyes verification, to help mitigate the risks stemming from areas of not covered by the second line.

-• Third line of defence: The Internal Audit function is responsible for independently reviewing the effectiveness of the internal control environment.
+Within a small organisation with limited resources, it is beyond the scope of the internal risk and compliance functions to provide second line assurance toward all areas requiring compliance oversight with the business.
+For more details see section 4.2 below.
+The Society has implemented a number of checks, including four eyes verification, to ensure that the risks stemming from other areas of compliance are controlled, documented and reported to the appropriate Committee. - Third line of defence: The Internal Audit function is responsible for independently reviewing the effectiveness of the internal control environment.
 The Internal Audit function reports to the Chair of the AC and, where appropriate by reference to the nature of a particular audit, the RCC.
 The AC approves the risk-based work programme of Internal Audit and receive reports of the results of the work performed.
 External Audit also reports to the AC, providing independent assurance of financial statement risks and controls.